-At the end of first month (MPH: by March 8, 2022), the student must submit via REAL a framework report, which has been validated and signed by the professional and academic advisor.
-The EPI or BIOST track leader will grade the report and provide timely feedback.
-Once the framework has been updated according to the feedback, the student must send the finalized copy to the MPH coordinator.
-This framework report counts as the final evaluation of the Research Methods module.
+At the end of first month (EPH & MPH: 4 March 2024), the student must submit via REAL a framework report, which has been validated and signed by the professional and academic advisor.
 This document is an outline of the main project, thus follows the structure of a scientific abstract and should be 5 pages maximum:

 - 1. Description of the host institution and the tasks assigned to the student - 2.
 Background (based on a literature review), rational and aim (to contribute to..) - 3.
-Specific quantitative objectives (to estimate, to evaluate ...)

-- 4. Methods: description of the data base, the statistical methods that will be applied (including outlook to advanced methods that could be used) - 5.
+Specific quantitative objectives (to estimate, to evaluate ...) - 4.
+Methods: description of the data base, the statistical methods that will be applied (including outlook to advanced methods that could be used) - 5.
 Calendar (over the 4-6 months of practicum period)